yujuhong/kubernetes/docs/proposals/container-runtime-interface-v1.md

 Kubelet is also responsible for gracefully terminating all the containers in the sandbox before deleting the sandbox.
-If Kubelet chooses to delete the sandbox with running containers in it, those containers may be forcibly deleted.
+If Kubelet chooses to delete the sandbox with running containers in it, those containers should be forcibly deleted.

 ### Updates to PodSandbox or Containers

 Kubernetes support updates only to a very limited set of fields in the Pod Spec.
 These updates may require containers to be re-created by Kubelet.
-This can be achieved through the imperative container-level interface.
+This can be achieved through the proposed, imperative container-level interface.
 On the other hand, sandbox update currently is not required.

 ### Container Lifecycle Hooks